jmhuie/SlicerBiomech/README.md

 - Imax: Second moment of area around the major principal axis.

-- Theta: Angle (radians) of how much the minor principal axis deviates from the horizontal axis in a clockwise direction.
+- Theta min: Angle (degrees) of how much the minor principal axis deviates from the horizontal axis in a clockwise direction.

+- Theta max: Angle (degrees) of how much the major principal axis deviates from the horizontal axis in a clockwise direction.

 - Zmin: Section modulus around the minor principal axis.